baldurk/renderdoc/docs/how/how_debug_shader.rst

 You can set a breakpoint by pressing :kbd:`F9` (this will also remove a breakpoint that is already there).
 When running in each direction or to cursor (see below) if execution hits a breakpoint it will stop.

+.. |runsample| image:: ../imgs/icons/runsample.png

+This button will run to the next texture load, gather or sample operation, and stop as if a breakpoint had been placed on that instruction.

+.. |runnaninf| image:: ../imgs/icons/runnaninf.png

+This button will run to the next operation that generates either a NaN or infinity value instead of a floating point value.
+This will not apply to operations that produce integer results which may be NaN/infinity when interpreted as float.

 .. |stepnext| image:: ../imgs/icons/stepnext.png
 .. |stepprev| image:: ../imgs/icons/stepprev.png